 How Do Doctors Diagnose Necrotizing Enterocolitis?

 Doctors diagnose necrotizing enterocolitis by taking x-rays of the baby’s belly.
 An x-ray can show if there are air bubbles within the intestinal walls.
-If there are, then that’s a sign of necrotizing enterocolitis.
-Doctors can also test for NEC by inserting a needle into the baby’s belly where the intestines are.
-If any fluid comes out, that’s a sign that the baby has NEC because the fluid leaking out is a symptom of a hole in the intestines, something that occurs with NEC.
+Air bubbles shown on an x-ray are a sign of necrotizing enterocolitis.
+Doctors may also test for NEC by inserting a needle into the baby’s belly where the intestines are.
+If any fluid comes out, that may be a sign that the baby has NEC.
+Fluid in the belly may be a symptom of a hole in the intestines which may occur with NEC.

-Doctors also do blood tests.
-A blood test can determine how many white blood cells a baby has.
+Doctors may also do blood testing.
+A blood test may determine how many white blood cells a baby has.
 If there are too few white blood cells, then the infant may have a difficult time fighting off an infection like NEC.

 Can NEC Be Prevented?

-Unfortunately, there is currently no way to prevent NEC altogether.
+Unfortunately, there is currently no way to prevent NEC.
 Many hospitals are encouraging breastfeeding or the use of donor breast milk for occasions when the mother isn’t available to breastfeed.
-Another alternative is baby formula that isn’t made from cow’s milk.
-There are baby formulas that are made with soy or protein hydrolysate instead of cow’s milk.
+Another alternative may be baby formula that isn’t made from cow’s milk.
+There may be baby formulas that are made with soy or protein hydrolysate instead of cow’s milk which can be used.

 How Is NEC Treated?

-Once an infant has been diagnosed with NEC, treatment depends on the following:
+Once an infant has been diagnosed with NEC, treatment may depend on the following: